Facilitation Skills for New Facilitators

 Practical, Proven, and Powerful

-This interactive workshop is intended for new facilitators who want to develop and/or improve their facilitation skills.
-It provides you with fundamental facilitation tools and a structured process that can be applied to any type of facilitated session, whether it is a staff meeting, planning session, community-based meeting, a brainstorming session, or any kind of meeting that you want to be meaningful and productive.
+This interactive workshop is intended for anyone who wants to develop and/or improve their facilitation skills.
+It provides you with fundamental facilitation tools to generate and organize ideas, analyze and prioritize ideas, and make decisions.
+Learn a structured process that can be applied to any type of facilitated session, whether it’s a staff meeting, planning session, focus group, community-based meeting, brainstorming session, or any kind of meeting you want to be more meaningful and productive.